377 Comstock Rd.

 |

 We have Dachshunds at our Halfway House not yet listed on this site: Some of our rescued dogs just aren't ready for adoption yet, usually due to the need for care of medical attention.
 If we don't currently have "your" special dog consider filling out an applicaton anyway.
 We will process your application so you will be pre-approved when your special dog does come in.
-This way, you won't have to wait when you see the dachshund you want and he or she will be in your home before you know it!
-If you don't see any dachshunds in your exact location, don't let that discourage you!
-We have members and supporter all over the country which allows us to have a wonderful volunteer transport system.
-We will make our best effort to work with you on getting that special dachshund as close to you as possible!
+This way, you won't have to wait when you see the Dachshund you want, and he or she will be in your home before you know it!
+If you don't see any Dachshunds in your exact location, don't let that discourage you!
+We have members and supporters all over the country which allows us to have a wonderful volunteer transportation system.
+We will make our best effort to work with you on getting that special Dachshund as close to you as possible!

 Sammy - AADR's Original Barksdog MascotRead his inspiring story of rescue, hope, love, and recovery, here